team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 #### Database
 * Postgresql 15.1
-* redis:6.2-alpine
+* Redis:6.2-alpine

 #### Other
-* kafka 3.3.1
+* Kafka 3.3.1
-* kubernetes 2.13.1
+* Kubernetes 2.13.1
-* camunda 7
+* Camunda 7

 ### Mandatory feature requirements
-Required checklist delivered from our teacher.
+Required checklist delivered by our teacher.

 **It Is a Composite System**
 The software system integrates a variety of disparate applications, components, and data sources